rcuocolo/csa_ct/README.md

 - Select the target dataset file
 - Right click in the "Result list" area (lower left) on the loaded model
 - Select the "Re-evaluate model on current test set" option

+## Citation

+Will update with paper details as soon as possible.

+## License

+Creative Commons Attribution 4.0 International (CC-BY-4.0).
+See "LICENSE" file for full details.